NationalSecurityAgency/kmyth/tpm2/INSTALL.md

 4. The existing build (executables, object files, and documentation) can be cleared away to support a fresh build by using *make clean*.

 5. To install the `kmyth` headers, library, and the executables run *sudo make install*.
 By default this installs:
+  * /usr/local/include/kmyth/kmyth_log.h
-  * /usr/local/include/kmyth_log.h
+  * /usr/local/include/kmyth/kmyth.h
-  * /usr/local/include/kmyth.h
+  * /usr/local/lib/libkmyth-logger.so
   * /usr/local/lib/libkmyth-tpm.so
   * /usr/local/bin/kmyth-seal
   * /usr/local/bin/kmyth-unseal

-These can be uninstalled by running *sudo make uninstall*.
+In addition to a normal (full) build/installation, the following two partial approaches are also supported for those applications needing more granular control of the process:

-6. To build the optional shared library containing only the kmyth logger functionality, run *make logger-lib*.
-This creates:
+1. To build only the 'kmyth-logger' library run *make logger-lib*.
+This might be useful if only the logging functionality is required.
+It creates:
   * ./logger/lib/libkmyth-logger.so
+   Running *sudo make install* after this will install:
+  * /usr/local/lib/libkmyth-logger.so
+  * /uae/local/include/kmyth/kmyth_log.h

+2. To build both kmyth shared libraries, but not the kmyth applications, run *make tpm-util-lib*.
+This will create:
+  * ./lib/libkmyth-logger.so
+  * ./lib/libkmyth-tpm.so
+   Running *sudo make install* after this will install:
+  * /usr/local/include/kmyth/kmyth_log.h
+  * /usr/local/include/kmyth/kmyth.h
+  * /usr/local/lib/libkmyth-logger.so
+  * /usr/local/lib/libkmyth-tpm.so

+Any installed files can be uninstalled by running *sudo make uninstall*.

 ##### Running Kmyth Unit Tests